 Bedgebury is awesome!

-Bedgebury is considered to be the largest and most complete collection of conifers in the world.
-But this does not mean it focusses just on conifers... the Pinetum boasts some of the rarest and most amazing trees on the planet, both evergreen and deciduous, in a carefully planted landscape that provides spectacular vistas throughout the year.
+Bedgebury is considered to be the largest and most complete collection of conifers in the world and is set in a Grade II listed landscape.
+But Bedgebury doesn't just focus on conifers... the Pinetum boasts some of the rarest and most amazing trees on the planet, both evergreen and deciduous, in a carefully planted landscape that provides spectacular vistas throughout the year.

 Where else (in just 320 acres) can you marvel at over 12,000 trees across 1,800 species, many of which are rare or endangered or both, including: